archlinux-downgrade/downgrade/doc/downgrade.8.md

 ## PACMAN OPTIONS

-As per the usage sytax, any arguments supplied after the **\--** character sequence will be treated as pacman arguments.
+As per the usage syntax, any options supplied after the **\--** character sequence will be treated as pacman options.

 ## DEFAULT BEHAVIORS